mongodb/mongodb-atlas-kubernetes/docs/dev/ci.md

 - Merges to `main` that modify production code
 - Manual dispatch of `tests.yml` with promotion enabled

-The [`promote-image.yml`](../../.github/workflows/promote-image.yml) workflow verifies all tests, including cloud-based Helm tests, have passed.
+The [`promote-image.yml`](../../.github/workflows/promote-image.yml) workflow runs after all tests, including cloud-based Helm tests, have passed.
 If successful, it:

 - Copies the tested image from `ghcr.io` to `docker.io` and `quay.io`
 - Tags the image as `promoted-<commit-sha>` for traceability